Ableton/maxdevtools/patch-code-standard/README.md

 # Ableton patch code standard for Max devices

+The patch code standard can be found in [patch-code-standard.md](patch-code-standard.md).

-The patch code standard that Ableton uses in the Max devices that come bundled with Live 12 and higher can be found [here](patchcodestandard.md).
+This documents the patch code standard that Ableton uses in the Max devices that come bundled with Live 12 and higher

 ## Contributing